A myriad of colors for a bundle of veggie bases

 And now to the base

 Commonly used base materials for meat free products include textured soy protein, soy isolate, vital wheat gluten, and pea protein, just to name a few.
 The inherent shade of the base material and their physicochemical properties can help determine the color format, dosage and can influence color selection.
-As you can see in the image below, some proteins are a neutral white or ivory shade, while others are dark tan or even greenish.
-Both of which require different approaches when adding natural colors.
+As you can see in the image below, some proteins are a neutral white or ivory shade, while others are dark tan or even greenish, both of which require different approaches when adding natural colors.

 Tofu

 One of the traditional bases used for meat free products is tofu.
-It is an ideal base for using natural colors because of it’s white or ivory shade.
+It is an ideal base for using natural colors because of its white or ivory shade.
 It can be easily colored either by marinading it whole or as minced granules.
 Because of its neutral color, it is easy to achieve your desired shade without having to overdose to overcome tan or brown undertones.

 Texturized Soy Protein